elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

     // becoming encrypted.
 File encryption often happens during regular operation
     // of many applications, and thus doesn't immediately imply a ransomware attack.
     "entropy": false,

+    // Optional.
+Enables filesystem corruption checks scan.
+    // If omitted then fs check is disabled.
+    // Currently it is available for:
+    // - EBS volumes
+    // - EC2 instances
+    "fs_check": false,

     // Name of the AWS EventBridge event bus scan reports will be written to.
     //